 When sampling Java jobs, one Application Performance Analyzer module is dynamically loaded and invoked by the JVMTI agent.
 This module processes requests to record Java sample data in the sampling data space.
-Which module is loaded depends on whether Application Performance Analyzer has been configured to use a dynamically loaded JVMTI agent or a preloaded JVMTI agent, and whether the target Java application is 31-bit or 64-bit, as shown by the table below:
+Which module is loaded depends on whether Application Performance Analyzer has been configured to use a 31-bit or 64-bit agent, as shown by the table below:

-31-bit 64-bit

-Dynamically loaded JVMTI agent CAZ00102 CAZ00104

-Preloaded JVMTI agent CAZ00111 CAZ00114
+31-bit 64-bit JVMTI Agent CAZ00111 CAZ00114